 We are a global company and have sales in most countries of the world.
-For more information on our organizational structure refer to "Overview-This is Nokia-Organizational structure and reportable segments" and Note 4, Segment information, of our consolidated financial statements included in this annual report on Form 20-F. The region of Crimea as well as Cuba, Iran, North Korea, Sudan and Syria are targets of comprehensive United States economic sanctions.
+For more information on our organizational structure refer to "Overview-This is Nokia-Organizational structure and reportable segments" and Note 4, Segment information, of our consolidated financial statements included in this annual report on Form 20-F. Nokia is committed to the highest standards of ethical conduct, and adheres to all applicable national and international trade-related laws.
+As a leading international telecommunications company with global operations, Nokia has a presence also in countries subject to international sanctions.
+All operations of Nokia, and in particular any operations undertaken in countries targeted by sanctions, are conducted in accordance with our comprehensive and robust Internal Compliance Program to ensure that they are in full compliance with all applicable laws and regulations.